thomaskeggin/gen3sis_sandbox/readme.md

 particular points in our simulation’s history.

-It looks like *Pisces pacificus* manages to colonise the Atlantic through a high depth tolerance, but can’t ride out the harsh temperature fluctuations of the interglacials.
+It looks like *Pisces pacificus* manages to colonise the Atlantic through its high depth tolerance, but can’t ride out the harsh temperature fluctuations of the interglacials.

-Conversely, *Pisces atlanticus* does a better job at surviving, and with a more fragmented distribution, radiates more strongly.
-Sadly, it’s not enough to save them in the end.
+Conversely, *Pisces atlanticus* does a better job at surviving the thermal stress, but with a more fragmented distribution due to its depth limitations, causing it to speciate more frequently.
+Sadly, this lineage also goes extinct.

+Play with the trait values in the configuration `gen3sis::create_ancestor_species()` function to see how their fates could be different.

 ``` r
 target_step <-